MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratoradvanced-sample-solution.md

 1. In Azure DevOps, go to the **Repo** that contains the [Pipelines folder you committed](setup-almacceleratoradvanced.md#copy-the-YAML-pipelines-from-github-to-your-azure-devops-instance) and select the Pipelines folder

-1. Open the sample deployment pipeline (i.e. **build-deploy-validation-SampleSolution.yml or build-deploy-test-SampleSolution.yml**) and copy the YAML to use in your new Pipeline. **Note the name of this repo** for use in your pipeline.
+1. Open the sample deployment pipeline (that is, **build-deploy-validation-SampleSolution.yml or build-deploy-test-SampleSolution.yml**) and copy the YAML to use in your new Pipeline. **Note the name of this repo** for use in your pipeline.

    ![build-deploy-validation-SampleSolution.yml under Pipelines folder in templates repo](media/almacceleratoradvanced-components/image-20210408172106137.png)